 - 1/4 cup chopped walnuts

 - 1. Preheat oven to 375°.
 Place cranberries and pears in a large bowl.
-Mix sugar substitute, sugar, 1 teaspoon flour and cinnamon; sprinkle over cranberry mixture and toss to coat.
+Mix sugar substitute, sugar, 1 teaspoon flour and cinnamon; toss with fruit.
 Transfer to an 8-in. square baking dish coated with cooking spray.

-- 2. In a small bowl, combine the oats, brown sugar and remaining flour.
-Cut in butter until crumbly; stir in walnuts.
-Sprinkle over cranberry mixture.
+- 2. In a small bowl, mix oats, brown sugar, butter and remaining flour until crumbly; stir in walnuts.
+Sprinkle over fruit.

-- 3. Bake, uncovered, at 375° for 30-35 minutes or until topping is golden brown and pears are tender.
-If desired, serve warm with frozen yogurt.
+- 3. Bake, uncovered, until topping is golden brown and pears are tender, 30-35 minutes.
+Serve warm.
+If desired, top with frozen yogurt.
 Yield: 8 servings.

 Reviews for Cranberry Pear Crisp